filakhtov/gentoo-use-docs/gnome-extra/cinnamon-control-center.md

 This flag should be enabled if there is a need to deal with color profiled devices.

+### gnome-online-accounts
+Pass the `-Donlineaccounts=true` option to the `meson` build script.
+Enable support for Gnome Online Accounts in Cinnamon settings, i.e. provide an ability to configure Google, Facebook, Twitter, ownCloud, Kerberos and other service credentials.
+These credentials then can be used by different applications, such as mounting a G.Drive in Nemo or syncing the Google Calendar with Evolution client.

+It is safe to disable this flag.

 ### modemmanager
 Pass the `-Dmodemmanager=true` option to the `meson` build script.
 Enable support for the ModemManager and provide an ability to manage modem devices in Cinnamon Control Center, e.g. checking the status, setting them up, etc.